paulinestaiber/Multiplex-Network-Community-detection/README.md

-# Multilayer Community Detection with Infomap for Disease Gene Analysis
+# Disease-Focused Community Detection in a Multiplex Network

 This repository implements a reproducible workflow for identifying and functionally characterizing disease-enriched gene modules in multiplex biological networks using Infomap community detection.